build-on-aws/content/posts/picturesocial/06-how-to-use-dynamodb-on-a-containerized-api/index.md

 }
 ```

 * Now the table is ready for the code!
-But we need to clone our repo first by choosing the branch “Ep7”, this repo contains all the code needed for replicate this walkthrough.
+Start by cloning the sample repository and choosing the "Ep7" branch.
+This repo contains all the code needed for replicate this walkthrough.

 ```bash
 git clone https://github.com/aws-samples/picture-social-sample.git -b ep7
 ```

-* But first, we need to add the AWS Packages to our project by going to Pictures folder and running the following commands, which were explored on our previous posts and the one new AWSSDK.DynamoDBv2
+* Before we can code, we need to add the AWS Packages to our project by going to Pictures folder and running the following commands, which were explored on our previous posts and the one new AWSSDK.DynamoDBv2

 ```bash
 dotnet add package AWSSDK.SecurityToken